atwellpub/wordpress-import-liked-youtube-videos/readme.txt

 Tags: youtube, liked videos, youtube api 3.0, import, automated, cron Requires at least: 3.8
 Tested up to: 4.2
-Stable Tag: 1.0.1
+Stable Tag: 1.0.2

 Automatically import liked Youtube videos into custom post type

 == Description ==

 This plugin helps a user connect to their YoutTube Account and import their recently liked videos.
-It's powered by the WordPress cronjob system to automatically update itself so you can have a complete hands off experience.
+It's powered by the WordPress cronjob system to automatically update itself.

 The plugin can also serve as an example to other developers on how to connect to the Google API.